JanSharp/VRCMenuSystem/gm-menu-requirements.md

 - Selecting players
   - Try point and click selection of players
   - Show count of how many players are selected
-  - Sort players by selected state
+  - Option to sort players by selected state
   - Closing the UI does not clear selection
   - Potentially save and load selections
   - Select all